Generating the Modal Worker: A Cross-Model Audit of Race and Gender in LLM-Generated Personas Across 41 Occupations

 \subsection{Representational Bias in Text-to-Image Generation}

-Recent advances in text-to-image (T2I) systems such as Stable Diffusion, DALL·E, and Midjourney have expanded concerns about representational bias beyond search into synthetic media.
-These models consistently amplify demographic stereotypes at scale.
-Prompts for occupations or traits often yield images that overrepresent men and White individuals, while associating marginalized groups with criminality, poverty, or hypersexualization \cite{Bianchi2023-zt}.
-A survey of the literature confirms that T2I systems routinely display gender, skin tone, and geocultural biases, and that current mitigation strategies remain limited \cite{Wan2024-oi}.
+Recent advances in text-to-image (T2I) systems such as Stable Diffusion, DALL·E, and Midjourney have extended concerns about representational bias from search and retrieval into synthetic media generation.
+Audits of these systems consistently show amplification of demographic stereotypes at scale: occupational prompts often overrepresent men and White individuals, while associating marginalized groups with narrow or stigmatized roles \cite{Bianchi2023-zt,Gorska2023-nu}.
+A growing body of work documents systematic biases across gender, skin tone, and geocultural identity, with current mitigation strategies offering only partial relief \cite{Wan2024-oi}.

-Domain-specific audits underscore the stakes.
-AI-generated depictions of surgeons and physicians disproportionately portray them as White men, diverging sharply from U.S. workforce demographics \cite{Ali2023-hy,Lee2024-kc}.
-In multiple professional domains, men appear in more than three-quarters of images of lawyers, doctors, engineers, and scientists \cite{Gorska2023-nu}.
-Beyond occupations, \textit{adultification bias} has been observed, with Black girls depicted as older and more sexualized than their White peers \cite{Castleman2025-fj}.
-Collectively, these findings show how T2I systems not only reproduce but often intensify existing stereotypes, raising parallel concerns about how representational patterns surface in other generative modalities such as text.
+Domain-specific studies underscore the stakes of these distortions.
+For example, AI-generated depictions of surgeons and physicians disproportionately portray them as White men, diverging sharply from workforce demographics and reinforcing professional stereotypes \cite{Ali2023-hy,Lee2024-kc}.
+Beyond occupational prompts, recent work also identifies \emph{brilliance bias} in T2I systems: when asked to depict ``genius'' or ``brilliant,'' popular models such as Midjourney and DALL-E generate predominantly male images, reinforcing the long-standing cultural stereotype that intellectual exceptionalism is a male trait~\cite{Shihadeh2026-bb}.
+More broadly, these findings demonstrate that T2I systems do not merely reflect existing distributions but often intensify them, motivating closer examination of whether similar representational dynamics appear in other generative modalities.